LPDagallier/Phylogenomics_Workshop/HybPiper2.md

 (only in cases the temporary directory is different from the output directory)

-Transfer the extracted sesequences in their respective subdirectory to the output directory.
+Transfer the extracted sequences in their respective subdirectory to the output directory.

 ``` bash
 mkdir $path_to_dir_out